AdobeDocs/commerce-operations.en/help/release/release-notes/commerce-2-4-5.md

 <!--- ACP2E-522-->

-*  {{ site.data.var.ee }} no longer throws an error when a category rule assigns a product to a category that is subsequently sorted in a multi-site deployment.
+*  Adobe Commerce no longer throws an error when a category rule assigns a product to a category that is subsequently sorted in a multi-site deployment.

 <!--- ACP2E-516-->